johnedstone/bitnami-wordpress-migration/Readme.md

 Wordpress is constantly changing permissions and owner while it is running, so we can skip cheking permissions.
 Therefore, one can run ansible as described below, and skip checking the file permissions
 ```
-# This is how to skip checking and updating the file permissions,
+Comment: This is how to skip checking and updating the file permissions,
-# after you've checked/updated them the first time (see above)
+Comment: after you've checked/updated them the first time (see above)
-# This will be your most common ansible-playbook command after the file permissions are checked and updated.
+Comment: This will be your most common ansible-playbook command after the file permissions are checked and updated.
 /usr/local/bin/ansible-playbook --check --skip-tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml
 /usr/local/bin/ansible-playbook --skip-tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml
 ```